firebase/flutterfire/docs/database/lists-of-data.md

 To filter data, you can combine any of the limit or range methods with an order-by method when constructing a query.

+Note: You shouldn't use special Unicode characters in your keys, such as `\u{0000}`.

 <table>
   <tr>
     <th>Method</th>